Originally published Apr 15, 2021

 I prefer a Constitution in the Federalist way!”

-written and performed by Lin-Manuel Miranda
+— from Hamilton, written and performed by Lin-Manuel Miranda

 CONTENT WARNING: DISCUSSIONS OF RACISM, SLAVERY, GENOCIDE, VIOLENCE, COLONIALISM